 You MUST NOT carry a pillion passenger or pull a trailer until you have passed your test.
 Also see Rule 253 covering vehicles prohibited from motorways.
-Law MV(DL)R reg 16

 Moped licence requirements

 A moped MUST have an engine capacity not exceeding 50 cc, not weigh more than 250kg and be designed to have a maximum speed not exceeding 28mph (45 km/h).
 Before June 2003 a licence allowed the riding of mopeds up to 50km/h.